isaomatsunami/simple-webGL/README.md

 A shader is a program, as you see below, written in GLSL(OpenGL Shading Language).

-Vertex shader defines attribute variables, which receive data from javascript.
+Vertex shader defines attribute variables, to which data is assigned from the main program.
-The shader must fill gl_Position, fixed name in webGL, which is 4 dimensional vector.
+The shader must fill gl_Position, fixed name in webGL, which is a 4 dimensional vector.

 (Why is it 4 dimensional?
 Common 3D coordinate (x,y,z) is denoted as (x,y,z,1) in homogeneous coordinate.
 What is homogeneous coordinate?
 Don't ask me now.)

-In this case, gl_Position is filled with vec4 that is mixture of aVertexPosition(vec3) and 1.0.
+In this case, gl_Position is filled with a composition of aVertexPosition(vec3) and 1.0.

 ```
 <script id="shader-vs" type="x-shader/x-vertex">